Tourmaline Gemstone Information

 In addition, black tourmaline is thought to protect its wearer against negativity and brown tourmaline is believed to be a cleansing stone.
 Watermelon tourmaline is said to encourage unconditional love.

-Tourmaline Gemstone and Jewelry Design Ideas Back to Top
+Tourmaline Gemstone and jewellery Design Ideas Back to Top

-Tourmaline is an extremely versatile gemstone, due to its great diversity of colors and tones.
-There is a color and shade of tourmaline to suit every taste and skin tone.
-When designing tourmaline jewelry, the preferred color can be first considered.
-Tourmaline jewelry can be vivid and striking or subtle and understated.
+Tourmaline is an extremely versatile gemstone, due to its great diversity of colours and tones.
+There is a colour and shade of tourmaline to suit every taste and skin tone.
+When designing tourmaline jewellery, the preferred colour can be first considered.
+Tourmaline jewellery can be vivid and striking or subtle and understated.
 Intense pink tourmaline, emerald green and Paraiba tourmaline gemstones are often accented with diamonds in rings by Chopard, Chanel, Dior and Cartier.
 Both white and yellow precious metal settings are equally stunning.
 Tourmalines make beautiful central stones and are often available in large, affordable sizes.
-Smooth, unfaceted tourmaline beads are used in tribal style jewelry and wire-wrapping.
+Smooth, unfaceted tourmaline beads are used in tribal-style jewellery and wire-wrapping.
 Tourmaline is suitable for rings, bracelets, pendants, earrings and brooches.
-Additionally, men's jewelry can be fashioned from the more masculine-hued gemstones.
+Additionally, men's jewellery can be fashioned from the more masculine-hued gemstones.

 Famous Tourmaline Gemstones Back to Top

 On display at Baselworld 2014 was the Kaufmann de Suisse "Paraiba Star of the Ocean Jewels" necklace, in which is set a flawless brilliant cut, oval 191.87 carat tourmaline centre stone.
 This is the largest cut Paraiba tourmaline and is part of the Planetary Collection owned by CEO of Billionaire Business Enterprises Inc., Vincent Boucher.